 To curb this, stakeholders in the education sector, both private and government, as well as district assemblies and heads of institutions (as stipulated in Act 778) must renovate old school buildings or erect new ones to accommodate persons with an impairment.

 As mentioned earlier, education encompasses the socialisation aspect as well.
-However, in the typical Ghanaian community, there is little or no kind of socialisation between the “Deaf and Dumb” and able-speaking persons due to the barriers in communication.
+However, in the typical Ghanaian community, there is little or no kind of socialisation between speech and hearing impaired people and able-speaking persons due to the barriers in communication.

-For this reason, most deaf and dumb individuals are isolated, they feel left out, depressed, lonely, and misunderstood.
-From a personal viewpoint, I believe introducing Sign language as a subject of study, preferably in our basic schools, is crucial to bridging the gap between able-speaking people and the Deaf and Dumb.
+For this reason, most speech and hearing impaired individuals are isolated, they feel left out, depressed, lonely, and misunderstood.
+From a personal viewpoint, I believe introducing Sign language as a subject of study, preferably in our basic schools, is crucial to bridging the gap between able-speaking people and speech and hearing impaired persons.

 The Government of Ghana is laudable for introducing sign language studies in teacher training colleges; even though there are only a few deaf and dumb schools, which I believe must be addressed as well.

-The problem with this however is: only individuals who have attended Teacher training colleges might be able to socialise with the Deaf and dumb; besides, psychology has proven that language acquisition is easier during childhood development years.
+The problem with this however is: only individuals who have attended Teacher training colleges might be able to socialise with speech and hearing impaired individuals; besides, psychology has proven that language acquisition is easier during childhood development years.

 Hence, introducing sign language in our basic schools would not only widen the scope of persons who can communicate in sign language but will also expedite easy retention and comprehension if learnt during childhood development.